 What are the effects of gender equality on society?

 When girls are empowered to lead their lives, speak their minds and determine their futures, everyone benefits.
-History suggests that when we fight gender inequality, societies are more stable, safe and prosperous, with happier, better educated citizens.
+History suggests that when we fight gender oppression, societies are more stable, safe and prosperous, with happier, better educated citizens.

 Investing in gender equality can have large-scale benefits: